International Contact Group (Basque politics): Pierre Hazan

 Pierre Hazan is teaching Transitional Justice in Sciences-Po Paris and in Geneva University.
-He is also the author of many books on International Criminal Justice ando n Truth Commissions, including the acclaimed Judging War, Judging History, Behind Peace and Reconciliation, Stanford University Press, 2010 (PrizeGeorges Dreifuss).
+He is also the author of many books on International Criminal Justice and on Truth Commissions, including the acclaimed Judging War, Judging History, Behind Peace and Reconciliation, Stanford University Press, 2010 (PrizeGeorges Dreifuss).
 He also has collaborated in different capacities with the Office of the UN High Commissioner for Human Rights.

 Pierre Hazan was a Senior Fellow at the United States Institute of Peace (Washington DC, 2006) and a Fellow at Harvard Law School (2005).
 Prior to that, he was a UN correspondent in Geneva with the French newspaper Libération and with the Swiss daily Le Temps.
 In this position, he has covered many international crises and conflicts including those in the Balkans, in the Great Lakes region of Africa, in the Middle East and others.
 Pierre Hazan is a Swiss national, he is married and has four children.